Tax day is months away, but take steps now so you can file your return early—before identity thieves beat you to the punch.

 Many victims of tax-related identity theft uncover the fraud after they have filed their returns, leading to delayed refunds and additional problems with the IRS and Social Security Administration.

-Here are some additional FAQs about tax-related identity theft from our experts:
+Here are some additional FAQs about tax-related identity theft from our Resolution Center Support Team:

 Q: Why should I care about tax-related identity theft?
 I’m not a victim.

 A: Tax-related identity theft is a growing problem that affects everyone—taxpayers, the U.S. government and, of course, victims themselves.
 The number of known incidents has increased more than twelvefold since 2008, according to a recent study from the U.S. Government Accountability Office.
 More than $5.2 billion of taxpayer money went to fraudsters who filed fake returns in 2011, the Wall Street Journal reported, and a watchdog agency claims that number is expected to reach $21 billion in the next five years.
 The costs are huge.
 And though you may not be personally affected yet, it could happen to you or someone you know.

 Q: How does it work?

 A: Tax-related identity theft usually takes one of three forms:

 • The identity thief uses a name and stolen Social Security number with bogus W-2 forms to collect a refund in the victim’s name.

 • The bad guy uses stolen information to get a job, which creates problems for the victim when the government wants taxes on income the victim never earned.

 • The fraudster creates a fake IRS or accounting website to con unsuspecting taxpayers into filing their returns—chock full of personal information—online.

 Q: How can I tell if I’m a victim?